pchev/skychart/skychart/component/libsql/readme.txt

+This component is copied here for convenience.

-Get libsql component for Mysql and Sqlite (at least release 0.21) from:
+Get a recent version of libsql from:

 http://wiki.sqlite.dubaron.com/
 or